mienaikoe/ziyu/Chapters/3-3-Chapter17.md

 ## Chapter 17

 <!-- Gate -->
-  One gatekeeper stood vigil at the end of the bridge, bundled up in thick black cloth underneath a shining steel gorget with a rise to protect her neck from the sides and an etching of the Yanshan symbol of a ship on the broad front plate.
+  One gatekeeper stood vigil at the end of the bridge, bundled up in thick black cloth underneath a shining steel gorget with a rise to protect her neck from the sides and an etching of the Rudjan symbol of a ship on the broad front plate.
 The skeletal features of her face showed that she was of an older age than most keepers would have been but clearly still fit for her duties.

   "Well look who it is," she scoffed as the group approached her, "The traitor and the liar.
 Quite the band of thieves you make."